yyeung13/oke_ocir_demo/schedule_stop_start_compute.md

 Stop/Start OCI Compute can be done via either Oracle Cloud Console GUI or OCI CLI (Command Line Interface).
 While it's the easiest to perform these task via Cloud Console GUI, scheduling require CLI instead.

 We can either hose the OCI CLI on a small OCI Compute itself, or runs on a Windows Server locally, or a UNIX Server locally.
 This guide assumes you are running it on a small OCI compute.
 If you are running on Windows, simply refer to the part about OCI CLI details in this guide, and register the stop/start script with Windows Task Scheduler.
-For local UNIX, you can skip the part of provisioning OCI Compute in this guide and follow the rest of the steps.
+For local UNIX, you can skip step 1 and start with step 2

 ## Pre-Requisite